-Kim Melhorn, MS, Certified School Psychologist is the founder and has served as the director of Child First Family Services since 2011.
+Kim Melhorn is the founder and has served as the Director of Child First Family Services since 2011.
 Kim earned her Bachelor of Arts degree in Psychology, Master degree in Clinical Psychology, and obtained her certification as a School Psychologist from Millersville University.
 Kim has worked as both an urban and suburban School Psychologist for public schools since 1992 and currently continues to work in a public school district in Lancaster County.
 Kim also worked as a drug and alcohol specialist for 11 years and was previously a certified addiction counselor.
 As a School Psychologist, Kim has been responsible for psycho-educational evaluations, risk assessments, and ADHD evaluations.
-Kim also has participated in Crisis Management teams in York, Adams, Franklin, Lancaster, and Lebanon Counties and continues to be part of the team in Lancaster and Lebanon counties.
-Other responsibilities have included conducting anger management groups, anxiety groups, groups for adolescents that have parents that are not together, social skills groups, and life strategies groups.
-Responsibilities have also included developing behavioral plans to address anxiety, depression, ADHD, and transitional issues; consultation with parents and school, and working collaboratively with community agencies.
-In addition, Kim worked as a drug and alcohol specialist for 11 years and was previously certified as an addiction counselor.
-Her experience included conducting Act #122 Groups, drug and alcohol assessments, individual, group, and family counseling as well.
-Since 1999, Kim also continues to administer anger management assessments and conducts adult anger management groups which are approved through Lancaster County Adult Probation.
+Kim also has participated in crisis management teams in York, Adams, Franklin, Lancaster, and Lebanon counties.
+Other responsibilities have included conducting anger management assessments and anger management groups approved by the Lancaster County Courts and Adult Probation.
+At this time, in addition to supervising visits, Kim specializes in reunification therapy and co-parenting counseling.
+In addition, she is a mediator and a member of the Central Pennsylvania Collaborative Law mental health specialist in divorce/separation.
+Kim also has conducted custody evaluations as well.
 Kim is a member of the National Association of School Psychologists, Supervised Visitation Network, and Central Pennsylvania Collaborative Professionals.

 Danielle earned her Bachelor of Arts in Psychology from Lock Haven University and her Master of Science in Counselor Education from Marywood University.
-Over the past twenty years, Danielle has worked in elementary and middle school populations in both rural and suburban areas.
-Danielle focuses on working with school-age children and adolescents to reduce anxiety and depression, develop coping skills, support the mediation process, understand brain development, improve emotional regulation, prepare for college and career readiness, and assist youth with grief and divorce/separation concerns.
+Over the past twenty-plus years, Danielle has worked with elementary and middle school populations in both rural and suburban areas.
+Danielle focuses on working with school-age children and adolescents to reduce anxiety and depression, develop coping skills, support the mediation process, understand brain development, improve emotional regulation, prepare for school and career readiness, and assist youth with grief and divorce/separation concerns.
 Danielle has facilitated supervised and therapeutic visitations, reunification therapy, and co-parenting counseling.
-She has received training in Mental Health First Aid, Nonviolent Crisis Intervention, Domestic Violence and the Student Assistance Program.
+She has received training in Mental Health First Aid, Nonviolent Crisis Intervention, Trauma-Informed, Domestic Violence, Divorce, Attachment, and the Student Assistance Program.
 Danielle currently holds membership in the American School Counseling Association (ASCA), the Pennsylvania School Counselors Association (PSCA), and Lancaster County School Counselor Association (LCSCA).

 Marla Tognoli, M.Ed., Certified School Counselor

 Marla is a graduate of Lancaster Bible College with a Bachelor of Science in biblical studies and a Master of Education in School Counseling.
 She has worked with Child First Family Services as coordinator of interagency contracts as well as supervisor of visitation.
-Marla worked in long-term care as a secretary and resident assistant for several years while raising her three daughters.
-Marla lived in Argentina for many years which allowed her to learn Spanish as well as the amazing challenge of living in a different culture.
-She is trained in CPR and is a member of Lancaster County School Counselor Association (LCSCA), Pennsylvania School Counselor Association (PSCA), and American School Counselor Association (ASCA).
+Marla worked in long-term care for several years while raising her three daughters.
+She lived in Argentina for many years which allowed her to learn Spanish as well as the amazing challenge of living in a different culture.
+Marla is trained in CPR and is a member of Lancaster County School Counselor Association (LCSCA), Pennsylvania School Counselor Association (PSCA), and American School Counselor Association (ASCA).
 She is actively pursuing licensure as a Licensed Professional Counselor (LPC).
 Marla looks forward to supporting your family!